organicmaps/organicmaps/README.md

 - Saves your battery
 - No unexpected mobile data charges

-Organic Maps app is free from trackers and other bad stuff:
+Organic Maps is free from trackers and other bad stuff:

 - No ads
 - No tracking